 Hi Mudassir.
 My interest in the online world began way back in 1997 when I started university.
-I studied modern languages and IT and one of my first projects was to build a website that pulled information from a database.
+I studied modern languages, and IT and one of my first projects were to build a website that pulled information from a database.
 I even wrote a paper about Google at that time since it had not long started up and was a very different alternative to many of the established search engines of the day.

-In terms of blogging, and making an income from it, a work colleague introduced me to affiliate marketing in 2005.
+In terms of blogging and making an income from it, a work colleague introduced me to affiliate marketing in 2005.
 We built a few WordPress blogs together and monetized them with Google AdSense and links to affiliate products.
-Within a few months we were making money and we couldn’t believe our luck!
+Within a few months, we were making money, and we couldn’t believe our luck!

 #2.
 OK 200 has caught my attention recently.
 Please talk about it.